algorithmica-org/algorithmica/content/english/hpc/external-memory/sorting.md

 weight: 4
 ---

+Now, let's slowly build up more complex things.
+The goal of this article is to eventually get to *external sorting* and its interesting applications.
+It will be based on the standard merge sort, so we need to derive a few of its primitives first.

 ## Merge

 **Problem:** given two sorted arrays $a$ and $b$ of lengths $N$ and $M$, produce a single sorted array $c$ of length $N + M$ containing all of their elements.